 - an e-Passport if issued on or after 26 October 2006.

-Australian passports without two lines of 44 characters at the bottom of the photo and biodata page are not machine-readable.
-To confirm whether your passport is machine-readable or an e-Passport, please contact the Australian Passports Information Service on 13 12 32 (within Australia).
+Australian passports without two lines of 44 characters at the bottom of the photo/biodata page are not machine-readable.
+To confirm whether your passport is machine-readable or an e-Passport, please contact the Australian Passport Information Service on 13 12 32 (within Australia).

 You should ensure that you provide accurate and current travel document details to your airline or cruise line prior to travel.
 If you obtain a new or replacement passport, you must apply for a new ESTA.
-Discrepancies between ESTA, ticketing, and passport data will likely result in your being referred for secondary inspection by a United States immigration official.
-This may take several hours and result in you missing a connection.
+Discrepancies between ESTA, ticketing, and passport data will likely result in you being referred for secondary inspection by a United States immigration official, which may take several hours.

 Other entry and exit information